Hall of Fame

 NABJ Hall of Fame Induction

 Every year, NABJ pays homage to legendary Black journalists who have made outstanding contributions to the industry.
 The NABJ Board of Directors approves nominations.
-New inductees will be installed at the NABJ Hall of Fame Luncheon and Induction Ceremony scheduled during the annual convention or soon after.
+New inductees will be installed at the NABJ Hall of Fame Luncheon and Induction Ceremony scheduled during the annual convention.

 Our 2021 inductees: